-I’m sorry to say that I’ve always felt like most of the personal finance advice on the internet seems to be lacking in reality.
+I’m sorry to say I’ve always felt like most of the internet’s personal finance advice seems to be lacking in reality.

 1. Your Money is Too Accessible

-There was a time when I sucked at managing money so much that I had to hide my savings from myself.
+There was a time when I sucked at managing money so much, I had to hide my savings from myself.
 How’s that for will power?

 And I know I’m not alone here.

 I had a decent job, but it seemed like every time I would get a little extra money in my checking account, I’d promptly buy something ridiculous.

 “Why, yes I do need to order that ‘Perfect Bacon Bowl’ contraption I saw on last night’s infomercial” or “I guess I should go ahead and buy these jeans.
 The sale ends on Sunday, after all.”
 Ridiculous.

 Aspiration’s Summit Checking Account is an online-only bank account with no fees, no minimum balance, no minimum monthly deposit, and an interest rate that is 100 times what a normal bank will pay you.

 Plus, since it’s separated from my main checking account, it makes it just a little bit harder to withdraw it for an impulse purchase.